helix-toolkit/helix-toolkit-nex/Source/HelixToolkit-Nex/HelixToolkit.Nex.Engine/README.md

 ## Architecture Notes

-- **Entity Component System (ECS):** The engine uses an ECS architecture based on the Arch ECS library, allowing for flexible and efficient scene management.
+- **Entity Component System (ECS):** The engine uses the custom `HelixToolkit.Nex.ECS` framework, allowing for flexible and efficient scene management.
 - **Render Graph:** The engine employs a Render Graph to manage the execution order of rendering nodes, ensuring optimal performance and resource management.
 - **Reverse-Z Projection:** The engine uses reverse-Z projection matrices to improve depth buffer precision, reducing artifacts in large scenes.
 - **Forward Plus Lighting:** Forward Plus light culling is used to efficiently manage lighting calculations, supporting a large number of dynamic lights.